-Before you answer that, know that you’re living and breathing (or perhaps hyperventilating) through one of the most overwhelmed eras of our time.
-The relentless urgency and endless distractions of our personal and workplace lives may be the defining tenet of our modern age.
+Before you answer that, know that you’re living and breathing (or perhaps hyperventilating) through one of the most overwhelming eras of our time.
+The relentless urgency and endless distractions of our personal and professional lives may be the defining tenets of 21st century life.

-We exist in an always-on culture.
-Everyone is stressed out from permanent busyness.
-Organizations are seeing burnout, breakdown, fatigue, disengagement, and a lack of emotional connection affecting all areas of their business.
-Distraction is a major obstacle — workers are being interrupted by all manner of tools ironically designed to make them better at their jobs.
+We exist in an always-on culture that promotes and even celebrates permanent busyness.
+Workers at every level are affected by burnout, breakdown, fatigue, disengagement and a lack of emotional connection.
+Distraction is a major obstacle—workers are being interrupted by all types of tools, ironically designed to make them better at their jobs.

-Family lives and relationships are also suffering from the ethic of constantly working ourselves into the ground.
-These misguided beliefs and real stresses have made “leisure time” feel like a thing of the past.
+Our family lives and relationships are also suffering from the ethos of constantly working ourselves into the ground.
+These misguided beliefs and real stresses have made true leisure time feel like a thing of the past.

-So what is the solution?
-Does the ideal “good life” of ease and happiness along with productivity and success still exist?
+So what’s the solution?
+Does the ideal “good life” that blends ease and happiness with productivity and success still exist?
 And if so, how do we find it?
-Do we need to download a new proficiency app to our phone?
-Reconfigure the universe to add 10 more hours to our day?
-Simply work harder, or quit our jobs altogether?
+Can we find it on our smartphones with the help of an app?
+Or reconfigure the universe to add 10 more hours to our day?
+Or simply work harder?
+Or, should we quit our jobs altogether?

-Maybe the solution is simply to work and live smarter (or different.)
+Maybe the solution is to simply work and live smarter, or in a different manner.

-Getting out of the overwhelm means taking the time to stop.
+Overcoming the feeling of being overwhelmed means taking the time to stop.
 This may sound obvious, but you’d be amazed at how few of us are able to implement this effectively in our lives.
-Yet, all it takes is a surprising new kind of mindset that changes the rhythm of how you work and live.
+Yet all it takes is a surprising new kind of mindset that changes the rhythm of how you work and live.

-When you “time shift” between rest and activity; between expending your energy and recovering it, you break the pattern of overwhelm and take back the energy you need to do what’s important to you and your success.
+When you “time shift” between rest and activity, and between expending your energy and recovering it, you break the pattern of feeling overwhelmed and take back the energy you need to do what’s important to you and your success.

-While findings show that overwhelm can physically shrink the thinking brain, resting and renewal expands it.
-Sandra Bond Chapman writes in Psychology Today that: “The frontal lobe brain networks — responsible for reasoning, planning, decision-making, and judgment — work for you in creative ways when the brain is quiet, not while you are effortfully trying to find a solution to a problem.
-Moments of insight increase as the brain unwinds.”
+While findings show that being overwhelmed can physically shrink the thinking brain, resting and renewal expands it.
+“The frontal lobe brain networks — responsible for reasoning, planning, decision-making and judgment—work for you in creative ways when the brain is quiet, not while you are effortfully trying to find a solution to a problem.
+Moments of insight increase as the brain unwinds,” psychologist Sandra Bond Chapman writes in Psychology Today.

-Why does this occur?
-Because when the activity of your brain settles down and becomes less active — the complex brain literally expands, and you begin to connect random ideas and transform them into new thoughts, viewpoints, insights and solutions.
-This is why learning to meditate, practicing yoga, or simply slowing down and pausing for periods of time, increases your ability to think, remember and make decisions more clearly.
+Why?
+Because when the activity of your brain settles down and becomes less active—the complex brain literally expands, and you begin to connect random ideas and transform them into new thoughts, viewpoints, insights and solutions.
+This is why learning to meditate, practicing yoga or simply slowing down and pausing for periods of time, increases your ability to think, remember and make decisions more clearly.

 Giving your brain a break makes room for new creations.
 Giving yourself a break resets your rhythm.
 It helps you recover.
 And this makes you feel better.